denilgabani/Computer-Pointer-Controller/README.md

 Also compared their performances by inference time, frame per second and model loading time.

 As we can see from above graph that FPGA took more time for inference than other device because it programs each gate of fpga for compatible for this application.
 It can take time but there are advantages of FPGA such as:-
-- It is robust and can be use for any application.
+- It is robust meaning it is programmable per requirements unlike other hardwares.
 - It has also longer life-span.

 GPU proccesed more frames per second compared to any other hardware and specially when model precision is FP16 because GPU has severals Execution units and their instruction sets are optimized for 16bit floating point data types.